Chakrayapalem

 Chakrayapalem is a village in Guntur district of the Indian state of Andhra Pradesh.
-It is located in Kollipara mandal of Tenali revenue division.
-The village contains around 3000 population and is very near to Tenali (7 km).
+It is situated in Kollipara mandal of Tenali revenue division.
+The village contains approximately 3000 population and is very near to Tenali (7 km).
 The main occupation of the people is farming.

+Politics

+The sarpanch is elected indirectly by ward members; the seat is presently held by Ch Baburao.